GustavoSMelo/OpenMusicJS/README.md

 - First, you need to do the procediments of backend.
 - After this, you need to run yarn in your console (inside folder of frontend)
 - and run yarn start

+### :iphone: Mobile (with android emulator)

+- First, run backend
+- Open your emulator android
+- Open the folder of mobile in console
+- run "yarn" or "npm install"
+- after this, run "expo start" and wait the application open
+- When the application is opened, enter in console and click 'A'

+### :iphone: Mobile (with cellphone)

+- Download the app of expo in your cellphone
+- Enter in app of expo
+- Open the folder of mobile in console
+- run "yarn" or "npm install"
+- after this, run "expo start" and wait the application open
+- When the application is opened, scan the QR CODE with your cellphone

 # images of project in this moment: